AnitaOwen/quiz-game-portfolio-project/proposal.md

     - The user should be able to select an answer from the provided options.

-2. As a user new to the app, I want to read instructions on how to play, so I can undertsand the rules and features of the game.
+2. As a user new to the app, I want to read instructions on how to play, so I can understand the rules and features of the game.

     - There should be a "How To Play" section accessible from the home screen.